open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - Min (optional) `Measurement` value in population.
 - Max (optional) `Measurement` value in population.

+### Resolving duplicate instrument registration conflicts

+Implementation are required by the API specification to tolerate duplicate instrument registration conflicts.
+View configuration offers the user an opportunity to configure a workaround in cases where the conflict involves the instrument type.

+To help the user manage such conflicts, the implementation SHOULD warn about dupliclate instrument registration conflicts after applying the Views configuration.
+For conflicts that can be resolved through a View configuration, which includes instrument-type conflicts but not unit or description conflicts, the implementation's warning SHOULD include an example suggesting a View configuration to resolve the conflict.

 ## Attribute limits

 Attributes which belong to Metrics are exempt from the